William C. Rodgers: Before ELF

 Rodgers first adopted deep ecology style thinking and engaged in Earth First! activism at Mt.
 Graham telescope project protests of the early 1990s in Arizona.
 He lived out of his Toyota 4×4 as he traveled North America's wild lands and became involved in many Earth First demonstrations of that time.
 Rogers was one of the few long-term activists to camp out in snow caves in central Idaho's deepest wilderness during the Cove/Mallard timber sale in the winter of 1994–1995.

 His experiences and exposure in the backcountry must have further radicalized Rodgers beyond the civil disobedience activism of Earth First!
 (EF).
 EF style civil disobedience was at the time under consideration as possible terrorism by the US Congress in hearings of select subcommittees.
 Rodgers was a long-term EF activist, one of the occupation activists of the Cove / Mallard timber sale protests for years, and was one of four protesters who constantly camped out in snow-caves in the winter of January–March 1995 in 12 foot deep snow and sub-zero temps, monitoring the logging traffic on Noble Road.
 After witnessing the destruction of "America's Amazon Jungle", Rodgers became disenchanted with mere civil-disobedience tactics and grew more radical.
 He briefly secluded himself in Spring 1995 only to reappear at the Earth First 11 month-long occupation of the Warner Creek timber sale or "Free Cascadia" in Oregon.
 During these times, Rodgers always spoke of being a witness for the defenseless and was a peaceful presence.

 While participating in the occupation of Warner Creek Oregon, Rodgers first met Jacob Ferguson aka "Donut", the man who years later turned FBI informant against this cell of Earth Liberation Front activists to avoid prison time for heroin possession.
 Ironically, Rodgers openly debated with other radical environmentalists against the effectiveness of targeted property destruction operations, during the mid-1990s.

 ELF and later

-Between 1996 and 2001 the ELF cell Rogers was involved in is alleged to have started fifteen fires across the West.
+Between 1996 and 2001 the ELF cell Rodgers was involved in is alleged to have started fifteen fires across the West.

 Rodgers wrote an article for the Earth First Journal about how drug abuse was sapping the will & strength of the environmental movement as activists got depressed and sought solace from the emotional pain by smoking marijuana or drinking heavily.

 After an action involving burning SUVs in March 2001, the Police become suspicious of ELF cell member Ferguson.
-Rogers, worried of getting caught and tired of infighting, moved to Prescott, Arizona.
+Rodgers, worried of getting caught and tired of infighting, moved to Prescott, Arizona.

-In 2004, Rogers co-founded the Catalyst Infoshop with Katie Rose Nelson.
+In 2004, Rodgers co-founded the Catalyst Infoshop with Katie Rose Nelson.